LukeSmithxyz/landchad/content/nextcloud.md

 systemctl reload nginx
 ```

 Now we need to head to Nextcloud\'s web interface.
-Go to your web
-browser and go to your website, but go to the subdirectory \"nextcloud\"
-instead.
-Go to `https://example.org/nextcloud`.
-This will launch the
-configuration wizard.
+In a web browser, go to the domain we have installed Nextcloud on:

 -  Choose an admin username and secure password.
 -  Leave Data folder at the default value unless it is incorrect.